MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 ## Upgrade process features

-As part of the upgrade process, we have added upgrade logs to the site map to enable administrators to more easily diagnose failures.
+As part of the upgrade process, upgrade logs are added to the site map to enable administrators to more easily diagnose failures.
 In addition to the new interface, new validation rules are added to ensure data integrity after an upgrade.
 The following validations are added to the upgrade process.

 | Validations | Phase 1 (January 2022) | Phase 2 (November 2022) | Phase 3  |
 |-------------|------------------------|---------------------------|---------------------------|